alttch/eva3/doc/sfa/sfa_api.rst

 Server restart notification is sent automatically to all connected clients when the server is restarting.
-This API function allows to send server restart notification without actual server restart, which may be useful e.g. for testing, handling frontend restart and etc.
+This API function allows to send server restart notification without actual server restart, which may be useful e.g. for testing, handling frontend restart etc.

 Parameters: